jdegand/link-sharing-app-backend/README.md

 - UserService's `findById` method is not really necessary.
 Delete?
 - Use `record` for the DTOs?
 - Improve validation
+- CommandLineRunner - could add this.
+Setting the file and multi-part file for profile could be problematic.

 ## Useful Resources